 The Collateralisation of Claims

-For example, the creditor could make a deferral of their claim, which ultimately constitutes a credit, conditional on its collateralisation.
-One argument in favour of such a collateral requirement is that the alternative lender – the bank – receives 90% indemnity for its loan, which ultimately means 90% security for its credit.
+For example, the creditor could defer their claim, which ultimately constitutes a credit, conditional on its collateralisation.
+One argument favouring such a collateral requirement is that the alternative lender – the bank – receives 90% indemnity for its loan, which ultimately means 90% security for its credit.

 There are no legal objections to such secured deferrals (crediting), as these are expressly recognised as permissible under Section 2(1) COVInsAG.
 By the way, such deferrals are also permissible for non-liable business entities, such as sole traders, OHGs and KGs (§ 2(2) COVInsAG).

 Suspension of Insolvency Filing Obligations: The Enforcement of the Claim

 Finally, the creditor can assert their claim in court.
 The suspension of important creditor protection regulations (§ 15a InsO and § 42(2) BGB) and the market changes described above will lead to a larger number of corporate entities with limited liability operating in the market for a longer period of time, which, despite all the assistance measures, will not be able to eliminate the incoming insolvency and will ultimately have to file for insolvency.

 The non-opening of insolvency proceedings restores the principle of creditor competition and can lead to creditors trying to persuade the debtor to make voluntary payment after all or realise the claim in enforcement.
 In this “first-come-first-served” procedure, it is important to take action as early as possible to obtain payments from the few liquid assets, to achieve a forced realisation or reservation of valuable assets and not to have to join the ranks of the normal insolvency creditors in an expected later insolvency procedure.